Graduate Student and Postdoctoral Scholars Recognition Program

 Purpose

-To recognize talented graduate students and postdoctoral scholars in the chemical sciences who demonstrate leadership in mentoring, promotion of DEIR, and promotion of research safety.
+To recognize talented graduate students and postdoctoral scholars in the chemical sciences who demonstrate leadership in mentoring, inclusion and belonging, research safety, science outreach and engagement, and science advocacy.

 Description

-ACS invites graduate programs in the chemical sciences and departments with postdoctoral appointments to select graduate students and postdoctoral scholars who’ve demonstrated exemplary achievements in any of the three categories:
+ACS invites graduate programs in the chemical sciences and departments with postdoctoral appointments to select graduate students and postdoctoral scholars who’ve demonstrated exemplary achievements in any of the five categories:

 This recognition enables graduate students and postdoctoral scholars to be formally acknowledged for their contributions by their universities, organizations, and the American Chemical Society.